trender2.png

 MY Process:

-I drew chicken-scratch sketches to help organize the content and column headers.
+Quick sketches helped me organize the content and decide on column headers.

 Then I moved into mid-fi designs in Figma.
-This is not my first table-design rodeo, I snagged a beautiful table component I previously designed from our design system!
+I snagged a beautiful table component I previously designed from our design system!

 get the beginning design in front of my PM asap